MD Program Admissions

 How to Apply

-Application to this program is generally made during the freshman or sophomore year of medical school.
-More information is available by contacting the Graduate Studies Office at (518) 262-5253.
+Application to this program is generally made during the first or second year of medical school.
+Contact Graduate Studies at 518-262-5253 for more information.

 If you are currently enrolled in the Doctor of Medicine (MD) program at Albany Medical College and want to enhance your ability to address public health issues in your career as a physician, you can enroll in the Master of Public Health (MPH) through the University at Albany to earn an MD/MPH.
 The degree can be completed in five years with the MPH coursework completed during the summers and the third year of study.